Minnesota Durable Power of Attorney Form

-The Minnesota statutory durable power of attorney is a document that gives an agent, or “attorney-in-fact,” the authority to make financial decisions on behalf of the principal.
+The Minnesota durable power of attorney is a document completed by a person who would like to authorize an attorney-in-fact to make financial decisions on their behalf.
 The principal will have to decide whether they would like the agent’s powers to remain in effect or if the document will be revoked in the event of their incapacitation.

-The Minnesota statutory durable power of attorney is a document that gives an agent, or “attorney-in-fact,” the authority to make financial decisions on behalf of the principal.
+The Minnesota durable power of attorney is a document completed by a person who would like to authorize an attorney-in-fact to make financial decisions on their behalf.
 The principal will have to decide whether they would like the agent’s powers to remain in effect or if the document will be revoked in the event of their incapacitation.

-The Minnesota statutory durable power of attorney is a document that gives an agent, or “attorney-in-fact,” the authority to make financial decisions on behalf of the principal.
+The Minnesota durable power of attorney is a document completed by a person who would like to authorize an attorney-in-fact to make financial decisions on their behalf.
 The principal will have to decide whether they would like the agent’s powers to remain in effect or if the document will be revoked in the event of their incapacitation.

 1. Home »